-- 7.3 Following the introduction of the second Markets in Financial Instruments Directive (MiFID II) regulations from January 2018, local authorities will automatically be treated as retail clients by financial services firms, unless they 'opt up' to be professional clients.
-As a retail client, local authorities would receive enhanced protections, but this would also mean they may face restricted access to certain products including MMF's, pooled funds, treasury bills and treasury advice. - 7.4 During 2021/22, the commissioner met the criteria to opt up to be a professional client and has done so to expand the availability of financial instruments available to the Authority as approved in the 2019/20 outturn report.
+7.3 Following the introduction of the second Markets in Financial Instruments Directive (MiFID II) regulations from January 2018, local authorities will automatically be treated as retail clients by financial services firms, unless they meet the criteria and 'opt up' to be professional clients.
+As a retail client, the Commissioner would receive enhanced protections, but this would also mean they may face increased costs and restricted access to certain products including money market funds, pooled funds, treasury bills and treasury advice.

+7.4 The commissioner meets the criteria set out under MiFID II and having chosen to 'opt-up', will continue to be treated as a professional client by regulated financial services firms in 2023/24.